georgeperez/titanpointe.org/about/index.md

 ---
 layout: default
-title: About George
+title: About
 ---
 My name is George Pérez-Marrero.
-I'm an undergrad at the [University of Puerto Rico, Mayagüez](https://uprm.edu/).
+I&rsquo;m an undergrad at the [University of Puerto Rico, Mayagüez](https://uprm.edu/).

 Some of my interests include macOS, iOS, programming, tinkering with computers (absolutely does *NOT* mean fixing them), photography, and a good cappuccino.